-Your donation is critical in helping us continue the important work we do, increasing access to healing benefits of yoga with those having the least access to it, and fighting for social justice through the transformative power of yoga.
-We simply cannot do this important work with you!
+We need your help to continue the important work we do: increasing access to the healing benefits of yoga for those who have the least access to it, like our yoga students at Victory House, Adoption Journeys, and JFK Elementary!
+Will you help us continue fighting for social justice through the transformative power of yoga?
+We simply cannot do this without you!

 Hands to Heart Center Director & Founder